 RULES TO LIVE BY IN A SMALL SPACE

 - Arrange the space to meet your needs.
 If you always eat at the couch, don’t invest in a dining room if you’ll rarely use it.
 A drop-leaf table is a great option to have on hand but don’t invest money in areas you won’t use regularly.
 Or you can follow these tips to design a small dining space.

 - Keep things clean.
 The thing with small spaces is that you can’t escape the mess.
 Avoid cluttering with unnecessary decor.
 As soon as you have lots of little things occupying your small space, the more crowded it will feel.
 Less is more.

 - If you don’t use it—toss it.
-Really keep track of what you’re using and and what you’re not.
+Really keep track of what you’re using and what you’re not.
 If you know you haven’t used something in 6 months or more, get rid of it.
 Same goes for your closet.
 At the end of every season, see which pieces you didn’t wear at all and donate them.
 A great way to not over-crowd your closet is for every new piece you add to your closet, choose one existing piece to give up.

 - Look for furniture that is multi-functional or arrange your furniture in a way that works in more ways than one.
 Put your desk or dresser next to your bed to act as a bedside table.
 That’s one piece of furniture doing double-duty.